One of the most frequently asked questions before moving to the UK is, can I move to the UK without a job?

 Lastly the Tier 1 visa’s can be an option if you have enough money to get an investor, get an entrepreneur or bring your own business to the UK.

-Use the link in the above section to see what you qualify for.
+Use the link in the above section to see what you qualify for or consult with an immigration lawyer for the best options for you.

 How to Move to the UK Without a Job